machinereading/KV-rule/README.md

 **A.** Go to the directory `code` by the command `cd code` from the main directory of `KV-rule`.

-**B.** Calculate a truth score for a given triple by the following command.
+**B.** Calculate a truth score for a given triple by the following command:

 ```
 python3 filter.py -i INPUT_FILE_PATH -o OUTPUT_DIR_PATH -cn CONFIG_FILE_PATH
 ```

-An input file (INPUT_FILE_PATH) should contain a set of triples in the format of tab-separated-values (TSV), as follows.
+An input file (INPUT_FILE_PATH) should contain a set of triples in the format of tab-separated-values (TSV), as follows:
 ```
 Alanis_Morissette	nationality	Canada
 Alanis_Morissette	nationality	United_Kingdom